 Travis CI is one of the oldest hosted solutions out there and it has won the trust of many people.
-Although it’s mostly known for the hosted solution, it offers the on-premise version too in a form of enterprise package.
+Although it’s mostly known for the hosted solution, it offers the on-premise version too in a form of an enterprise package.

-Travis CI is free for all open source projects hosted on the GitHub and for the first 100 builds otherwise.
+Travis CI is free for all open source projects hosted on GitHub and for the first 100 builds otherwise.
 There are a few pricing plans you can choose from, the main difference being the number of concurrent builds you can run.

-Builds are configured using .travis.yml file which contains the build tasks that will be executed on running the build.
-It supports a variety of different languages and a good documentation to back them up.
+Builds are configured using the .travis.yml file which contains the build tasks that will be executed on running the build.
+It supports a variety of different languages and good documentation to back them up.

 Verdict: A Mature solution that offers both hosted and On-premises variants, loved and used by many teams, very well documented.